Campaign of the Month: October 2017

 You can also make a Rouse check to force a sympathetic connection when there isn’t one: some Kindred use blood sympathy in this way to keep track of relatives.
 You can spend successes on a one-for-one basis to make out a single detail or psychically communicate a single word.

 Vampires’ dead bodies are vastly more resilient than ordinary mortals’.

-• Rolls to harm vampires with guns and ‘nonlethal’ sources of trauma like fists, stun guns, pepper spray, and extreme temperatures take Disadvantage.
+• Damage Resistance: Rolls to harm vampires with guns and ‘nonlethal’ sources of trauma like fists, stun guns, pepper spray, and extreme temperatures take Disadvantage.
 Rolls by PC vampires to resist being harmed by those sources of trauma take Advantage.
 For this reason, swords and bladed weapons remain in vogue among vampires and those who hunt them.

-• A vampire who is reduced to Injured −6 doesn’t die.
+• Hard to Kill: A vampire who is reduced to Injured −6 doesn’t die.
 Instead, they enter a hibernation-like state known as torpor.
 A vampire can only be destroyed through banes (sunlight, fire, etc.), decapitation, or the total destruction of their entire bodily volume.
 Simply stabbing or shooting a vampire after they’re down has no effect.

 • Night Vision: Vampires have excellent night vision and do not take Disadvantage on Perception rolls to see in the dark.
 They take Disadvantage instead of Major Disadvantage in total darkness.